Game of Thrones: Effect on locations

 Northern Ireland Screen, a UK government agency financed by Invest NI and the European Regional Development Fund, helped fund Game of Thrones.
 Tourism Ireland has a Game of Thrones-themed marketing campaign similar to New Zealand's Tolkien-related advertising.
 According to First Minister Arlene Foster, the series has given Northern Ireland the most publicity in its history apart from The Troubles.
 The production of Game of Thrones and other TV series boosted Northern Ireland's creative industries, contributing to an estimated 12.4 percent growth in arts, entertainment and recreation jobs between 2008 and 2013 (compared with 4.3 percent in the rest of the UK during the same period).
 After filming had finished, HBO converted its filming locations in Northern Ireland into tourist attractions to be opened in 2019.
 By 2019, 350,000 visitors, or one sixth of all tourists, came to Northern Ireland annually because of Game of Thrones.

 Tourism organizations elsewhere reported increases in bookings after their locations appeared in Game of Thrones.
 Between 2014 and 2016, Hotels.com reported hotel bookings increased by 285 percent in Iceland and 120 percent in Dubrovnik.
 In 2016, bookings doubled in Ouarzazate, Morocco, the location of Daenerys' season three scenes.
 Dubrovnik also saw an increase in overnight tourist stays after episodes aired.
 However, the increase in tourism driven by the series—estimated to be responsible for half of its annual increase over many years—led to concerns about "over-tourism" and its mayor imposing limits on tourist numbers in the city.
 Following the series finale, HBO announced in April 2019 a new exhibition and tourist attraction containing show props and set pieces.
 The attraction, titled Game of Thrones Studio Tour, will be located at former show filming location Linen Mill Studios outside Belfast.
-Studies showed that the series had an overall positive economic impacts for both Northern Ireland and Dubrovnik.
+Studies showed that the series had an overall positive economic impact for both Northern Ireland and Dubrovnik.
 Despite the positive economic results, some academics note the impact and damage from Game of Thrones–related tourist activities could have on historical sites and other locations of cultural value.